malramsay64/phd-thesis/01_Introduction/ortho-terphenyl.md

 which has similar non-Gaussian behaviour at short times.
 It also allows the crystallisation behaviour to be studied. [@Pedersen2011]

-The Lewis-Wahnström model is a computationally simple method of modelling the behaviour of ortho-terphenyl.
+The Lewis-Wahnström model is a computationally fast method of modelling the behaviour of ortho-terphenyl.
 Importantly it mimics the shape, a property of molecular glass formers.